-Mechanical Engineering Major
+Mechanical Engineering Curriculum

-Our traditional Mechanical Engineering major allows the most flexibility for a student to pursue their personal interests within engineering.
+Our traditional Mechanical Engineering major allows flexibility for a student to pursue their personal interests within engineering.
 Fifteen credits of technical electives and a wide variety of team-based senior design projects allow students to either focus on a specific area of interest or explore different areas within mechanical engineering.

 Program Outcomes: